eclipse-tractusx/digital-product-pass/docs/GETTING-STARTED.md

 data offer, the `EDC-Consumer` needs to __negotiate a contract for the data transfer__.
 The `CatenaX-Services` gives the platform for the services to basically find each other (provides the meta-data).

-The consumer frontend `DPP Viewer App` provides a User Interface to request battery/product passports through edc connectors and the final __representation of the data__.
+The consumer frontend `DPP frontend` provides a User Interface to request battery/product passports through edc connectors and the final __representation of the data__.

 ### Application Installation